 Another challenge is that as a small business owner just starting, you have to be everything in your company.
 You’re not only the founder and baker but the designer, the marketing team, the accountant, the delivery person, the cleaning staff, the customer service, etc.

-MT: Why choosing a vegan cupcake?
+MT: Why choose a vegan cupcake?

 KA: It is actually part of a personal journey.
 I’ve been meaning to become vegan for quite a while now and I actually was for 6 months in 2017.
 I cut all animal products overnight, then “fell off the wagon” and felt really guilty.